 Clinical Hypnosis

-Clinical hypnosis an approach used by licensed and trained clinicians for treating a psychological or physical problem and involves a set of skills that facilitate a natural, altered state of consciousness called trance.
-During therapeutic trance, the conscious, critical mind, is usually relaxed and relatively inactive, while the subconscious mind is able to access resources, skills, and abilities that are otherwise unavailable to the conscious mind.
-During trance, openness to suggestibility can be enhanced, senses heightened, mental absorption increased, and imagination activated in controlled manners that promote insight, ego strengthening, and activation of solution-focused skills.
+During therapeutic hypnosis, the conscious, critical mind, is usually relaxed and relatively inactive, while the subconscious mind is able to access resources, skills, and abilities that are otherwise unavailable to the conscious mind.
+During hypnosis, openness to suggestibility can be enhanced, senses heightened, mental absorption increased, and imagination activated in controlled manners that promote insight, ego strengthening, and activation of solution-focused skills.

 Hypnosis elicits and makes use of the experience of a highly relaxed state of inner absorption, concentration, and focused attention.
 Using hypnosis and self-hypnosis can allow people to have increased control over their behaviors, thoughts, emotional responses, and even physiological responses and physical health.
 Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.
 Recent research supports the view that hypnotic communication and suggestions effectively changes aspects of the person’s physiological and neurological functions.
 The use of hypnotism for therapeutic purposes is referred to as hypnotherapy.
 (Clinical Hypnosis is not stage hypnosis which is a form of entertainment for an audience.)